palmwinecode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14. 13-change_group : Changes the group owner to school for the file hello.

 15. 100-change_owner_and_group : Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+16. 101-symbolic_link_permissions : Changes the owner and the group owner of symbolic link _hello to vincent and staff respectively.